 Vancouver Bike Rentals

-For visitors who would like to enjoy a bike ride around Stanley Park or the Seawall we would strongly recommend using one of the city’s numerous bike rental companies.
+For visitors simply looking to enjoy a bike ride around Stanley Park or the Seawall we would strongly recommend using one of the city’s numerous bike rental companies.

 That way you can spend more time enjoying the city rather than looking for Mobi stations!

-Our friends at Van City Bikes and Adventures are currently offering discounted bike rentals online, the rates are as follows:
+Our friends at Van City Bikes and Adventures currently offer discounted online bike rentals.
+The rates are as follows:

 - $18.00: 2 hours